 Duncan Larsen is the Director of Senior Services for the Colorado Center for the Blind.
 She has a degree in Education from the University of Nebraska, graduating with honors.
 She was the first cane travel instructor for the Center when it opened in 1988 and has received National Orientation & Mobility Certification (NOMC) from the National Blindness Professional Certification Board.
 She also served on the Board of Directors of the Center for a number of years.
 Duncan has directed the Senior Services Program for over ten years and has designed it to help seniors remain independent and in their own homes.
 She is involved with the Center because she completely believes in the philosophy and is proud to be a part of its dynamic mission.
 Duncan is excited to work with the Center and really make a difference in the lives of blind people.

-Ernesto was hired to teach Cane Travel in August, 2018 after completing an internship in preparation to take the final exam for the National Orientation & Mobility Certification (NOMC).
+Ernesto was hired to teach Cane Travel in August, 2018 after completing an internship at the Center in preparation to take the final exam for the National Orientation & Mobility Certification (NOMC).
+He officially received his NOMC in December, 2018.
 Not only did Ernesto teach adults cane travel all day during the hot summer of 2018, by night he served as the Residential Counselor for three blind teenagers, teaching and guiding them in living in an apartment, planning, shopping and preparing the apartment’s meals, cleaning, doing their own laundry and also having some fun.
 He did this for 8 weeks and did it with kindness and conviction.
+(More to come).

 Monique Melton was born and raised in southeastern Virginia.
 She has been blind since birth as a result of glaucoma.
 She has a Bachelor’s degree in Political Science with a concentration in international relations.
 After graduating from college she received training at the Center.
 Before working here full-time she worked in two of the Center’s summer programs, at a Chamber of Commerce and at a workforce center.
 She taught Cane Travel from 2009 to 2016, when she became our Employment Specialist.
+Now she coordinates our Enrichment Courses, as well as teaching some segments.
 Monique received National Orientation & Mobility Certification (NOMC) in 2010, and National Certification in Unified English Braille (NCUEB).
 In her spare time, she enjoys music, bowling, riding tandem bikes, and is very active in the NFB and the lives of her god-children.

 David Nietfeld grew up ,in a rural town in southeast Arizona.
 Before coming to the Center, David led nature hikes on which he taught others about native desert plants, and is something of an expert on edible wild plants.